data protection

 Microsoft Edge: Delete and manage cookies

-If you do not want cookies at all, you can set up your browser so that it always informs you when a cookie is about to be placed.
-This way you can decide for each individual cookie whether you want to accept the cookie or not.
-The procedure varies depending on the browser.
-The best thing to do is to search for instructions on Google using the search term “delete cookies Chrome” or “deactivate cookies Chrome” in the case of a Chrome browser.
+If you don't want cookies at all, you can set your browser to always notify you when a cookie is about to be set.
+This allows you to decide for each individual cookie whether or not to accept it.
+The process varies depending on your browser.
+The best way to find instructions is to search for "delete cookies in Chrome" or "disable cookies in Chrome" in the case of a Chrome browser.

-The so-called "cookie guidelines" have been in existence since 2009.
-They state that the storage of cookies requires your consent (Article 6 Paragraph 1 Letter a of GDPR).
-However, there are still very different reactions to these guidelines within the EU countries.
-In Austria, however, this guideline was implemented in Section 165 Paragraph 3 of the Telecommunications Act (2021).
-In Germany, the cookie guidelines were not implemented as national law.
-Instead, this guideline was largely implemented in Section 15 Paragraph 3 of the Telemedia Act (TMG), which has been replaced by the Digital Services Act (DDG) since May 2024.
+The so-called "Cookie Directive" has been in place since 2009.
+It stipulates that the storage of cookies requires your consent (Article 6 (1) (a) GDPR).
+However, reactions to these guidelines vary greatly within the EU countries.
+In Austria, however, this directive was implemented in Section 165 (3) of the Telecommunications Act (2021).
+In Germany, the Cookie Directive was not implemented as national law.
+Instead, this directive was largely implemented in Section 15 (3) of the Telemedia Act (TMG), which was replaced by the Digital Services Act (DDG) in May 2024.

-For absolutely necessary cookies, even if no consent has been given, there are legitimate interests (Article 6 Paragraph 1 Letter f of GDPR), which in most cases are of an economic nature.
-We want to give visitors to the website a pleasant user experience and for this, certain cookies are often absolutely necessary.
+For strictly necessary cookies, even if consent is not given, legitimate interests exist (Article 6 (1) (f) GDPR), which in most cases are of an economic nature.
+We want to provide website visitors with a pleasant user experience, and for this, certain cookies are often absolutely necessary.

-If cookies that are not absolutely necessary are used, this only happens with your consent.
-The legal basis in this respect is Art.
-6 Para.
-1 lit. a GDPR.
+If non-essential cookies are used, this only happens with your consent.
+The legal basis for this is Art.
+6 (1) (a) GDPR.

-In the following sections you will be informed in more detail about the use of cookies, provided that the software used uses cookies.
+In the following sections you will be informed in more detail about the use of cookies, if the software used uses cookies.

 Webhosting Introduction